Claire Dean

 INCA RAIL

-The other railway company that operates between the Sacred Valley and Machu Picchu is called Inca Rail.
-Inca Rail is a not-so-famous train service with fewer departure times and only departs from Ollantaytambo in The Sacred Valley.
-If you’re staying in Cusco, you will generally take a taxi or the combi/colectivo (public van) from Cusco to Ollantaytambo to catch the train.
-Alternatively, on a tour package, transport is included to Ollantaytambo, if you are traveling on this service.
+The other railway company is called Inca Rail.
+This operates between the Sacred Valley and Machu Picchu.
+Inca Rail is a not-so-famous train service.
+It has fewer departure times.
+Plus it only departs from Ollantaytambo in The Sacred Valley.
+If you’re staying in Cusco, you will generally take a taxi.
+You can also take the combi/colectivo (public van) from Cusco to Ollantaytambo, to catch the train.
+The other option is a tour package.
+Transport is included to Ollantaytambo if you are traveling on this service.
 This company is newer, beginning its service to Machu Pichu 10 years after PeruRail.
-Inca Rail offers various schedules and services ranging from standard tourist class to Luxury class, however, there is no subsidized service for locals with this company.
+Inca Rail offers various schedules and services.
+These range from standard tourist class to Luxury class.
+However, there is no subsidized service for locals with this company.

 Inca Rail is the only train company that offers charter service to get to Machu Picchu.
 This Private service offers an all-inclusive meal, drinks, and entertainment package.
 Passengers on Inca Rail also have more luggage allowance.
 Inca Rail permits 17 lbs (7kg).
 In contrast, PeruRail only allows 11 pounds (5 kg).
 Inca Trail is another excellent train option on your Machu Picchu vacation packages.